top of page

 • In a groundbreaking initiative, the NYCHA Swim Safety Corps introduced a pioneering approach to water safety, swimming proficiency, and career exploration through an earn-while-you-learn project-based experience.
 This initiative offers paid employment, swimming lessons, life-safety training, and professional skills development to NYCHA youth.
 In collaboration with the Public Housing Community Fund and the NYC Department of Youth and Community Development, Rising Tide Effect launched a six-week Summer Youth Employment Program (SYEP) pilot in the summer of 2023.

-• Summer 2024 will see an even more robust program with between 50 and 100 participants from all five boroughs.
+• Summer 2024 saw an even more robust program with 66 graduates from all five boroughs.

 See Location on a Map